Optimizing manufacturing production scheduling (MPS) using constraint programming

 Site B – requirements

-For each of the sites, all the above requirements were modeled mathematically in terms of linear relationships.
+For each of the sites, all the above requirements were modeled mathematically in terms of linear relationships to enable production schedule optimization.
 The primary objective was to achieve high capacity utilization for both the sites.
 In the optimization model this was achieved by reducing the makespan.

 The optimization model generates the sequence of batches and the start and end dates for each process of different batches.
 This output can be visualized in a Gantt chart.